Becoming a Shoreline Student

 Supplemental Educational Opportunity Grants (SEOG)

-These federal grants are available to students with exceptional financial need and range from $100 to $1,973 quarterly for the 2018-2019 academic year.
+These federal grants are available to students with exceptional financial need and the average award is $100 quarterly for the 2022-2023 academic year.
 Priority is given to students with the greatest need who meet the posted priority deadlines.

 These state grants are available for Washington State residents.
 Students must meet other criteria established by the state.